You are here

 Although there were later notations concerning plantings in the oval beds in Jefferson's garden book, a remarkable diary detailing a lifetime of horticulture at Monticello, the 1807 plan was the most complete.3 The diversity of flower species represents the scope of his interests.
 Many of the flowers had been grown for centuries in Europe and were commonly cultivated in early American gardens, such as roses, Sweet William, and the double white-flowering poppy.
 Others were curiosities, such as the winter cherry, with its lantern-like fruits, and the blackberry lily.

-One bed was planted with twinleaf (Jeffersonia diphylla, shown at left), a rare, woodland wildflower that was named in Jefferson's honor in 1792 by Benjamin Barton, a noted early American botanist.
+One bed was planted with twinleaf (Jeffersonia diphylla, shown at right), a rare, woodland wildflower that was named in Jefferson's honor in 1792 by Benjamin Barton, a noted early American botanist.
 Barton's tribute was inspired by Jefferson's "knowledge of natural history ... especially in botany and zoology [which] is equalled by that of few persons in the United-States."4 Other North American natives planted in 1807 included the "Columbian lily" (Fritillaria pudica), collected by the Jefferson-sponsored Lewis and Clark expedition, and the cardinal flower, which could have been found along the Rivanna River at the base of Monticello mountain.
 Twenty-five percent of the flowers cultivated at Monticello were North American natives, and the gardens became, in part, a museum of New World botanical curiosities.

 Tulips, hyacinths, and anemones were among the flowering bulbs planted in 1807.
 Perhaps because they were so easily shipped long distances, bulbs played a significant role at Monticello.
 The tulip, for example, was the most commonly mentioned flower in Jefferson's garden book.
 Many of these bulbs were "florist's flowers," species highly refined through selective breeding by skilled European plantsmen.